knetikcloud/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 Create a challenge activity template

-Challenge Activity Templates define a type of challenge activity and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN
+Challenge Activity Templates define a type of challenge activity and the properties they have.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST

 ### Example
 ```java